👨👩👧

 How much does it really cost to raise a child?

-The USDA estimates ~$233,000 to raise a child to age 17 in the US (2015 dollars).
-Adjusted for inflation and including college, the real figure is often $300,000–$500,000+.
-Our child-raising cost tool breaks this down by category and lets you adjust for your location, lifestyle, and whether you plan to include college costs.
+The USDA Expenditures on Children by Families report (last full edition 2017, citing 2015 data) estimated ~$233,000 to raise a child to age 17 — a Brookings Institution 2022 update inflation-adjusted to ~$310,000 in 2022 dollars, and a 2024 SmartAsset analysis using current housing/childcare data lands at $300K–$500K+ depending on metro.
+Including college pushes most middle-class US households well past $500K.
+Our child-raising cost tool breaks this down by category and lets you adjust for location, lifestyle, and whether to include college costs.

 When should I start saving for my child's college?